stefangeyer/huecontrol/README.md

 As of now, the script will manage all of the lights registered at the Hue bridge, meaning that it is not possible to select a subset of lights that will be used.
 The script will also not create a Hue user and requires a username in order to work.

+The following gestures will have an effect on the lights:
+ * *Swipe up/down: adjust brightness*
+ * *Circle: random color*

 The script can be run using the following command:

 ```sh